RikkoMatsumatoOfficial/PyBass/README.md

 # PyBass

 > [!CAUTION]
-> Command For Installing My Python Library for UN4SEEN BASS: pip install git+https://github.com/RikkoMatsumatoOfficial/PyBass
+> Created Batch Script for Installing PyBass Library: [Link](https://github.com/RikkoMatsumatoOfficial/PyBass/blob/main/PyBass-InstallWithGIT-Batch/install.bat)

 This is My First Library for Un4Seen BASS(Python Library)...
 So Enjoy to use this!!!